mohammadrony/linux/configuration/postfix-dkim.md

 ### Buy a new Domain

-Goto any domain registrar and select your favorite domain.
+Goto any domain registrar and acquire your domain.
 Some of the popular domain registrer are,

 - [Freenom](https://www.freenom.com)
 - [Hostinger](https://www.hostinger.com)